Sunilkv20164012/Task-Manager-TO-DO/README.md

 ## To run the project locally:

 1. Set the environment Variable from

 ### frontend -> src -> environments -> environment.ts

 > apiUrl: 'http://localhost:3000/api'

 2. Go to backend/ and run following command to start backend on local

 `command$: npm start`

- 3. Go to frontend/ and run following command to starrt frontend on local
+3. Go to frontend/ and run following command to start frontend on local

 `command$: ng serve`